How to Know When You Need New Brake Pads?

 - Squeaking or scraping noises are heard when stopping.
 If you hit your brakes, the noise will suddenly cease.
 If the brake pads are worn, you will hear a grinding sound.
 Schedule an appointment as soon as possible!

 - It takes longer to stop than usual.
-When the brakes are applied over long distances, a phenomenon called “brake fade” occurs.
+When the brakes are applied over long distances, “brake fade” occurs.
 In this way, the brake pads can build up enough heat to heat the rotors.

-- As a result, the brake pads are no longer able to generate the friction required for stopping.
+- As a result, the brake pads can no longer generate the friction required for stopping.

 - The brake pedal vibrates when pressed, which indicates the brake pads are worn and need replacing.